SoloDB Documentation

 // Insert different types

-// Query all shapes (returns properly typed objects)
+// Query all figures (returns properly typed objects)

 // Query by base class properties